 I tried to keep loving nature – I always loved birds, and wrote so many poems and stories about the way that birds and humans interact on this planet that we all share.
 I vowed to myself that if I ever got to choose my own name, I’d choose the name of the bird that I loved and admired the most.

 Lightbulbs eventually came on inside my head.
 My understanding of the world and gender increased.
 I learned, and grew, and finally worked out what I needed to do to be the person that I had always dreamed of being.
 But this isn’t that story.
 This is the story of my name.
 And when I finally decided I was ready to choose a new name I could only really think of one first name and surname combination that worked for me.

 Kestral – my favourite bird, majestic, flying overhead and watching all below with a keen eye.
-Never cruel, never cowardly, moving with thought and deliberation.
+Never cruel, never cowardly, but always curious.
+Moving with thought and deliberation.